 From 1st October 2015, all private landlords who let residential property in England and Wales will have new rules to comply with.
-The landlord must have installed a smoke alarm on each floor of living accommodation and a carbon monoxide alarm where there is a solid fuel burning appliance, this is most likely to be where there is a coal or wood burning fire.
+All residential lettings undertaken by the landlord must have installed a smoke alarm on each floor of living accommodation and a carbon monoxide alarm where there is a solid fuel burning appliance, this is most likely to be where there is a coal or wood burning fire.
 A failure by a landlord to do so may result in a penalty of up to £5,000.

-If you have a letting agent or managing agent looking after your rental property, then you should ensure that they are fully up to speed with the new rules and regulations and that they will undertake these installations and testing on your behalf.
-If you require further information on this then please do not hesitate to contact the Litigation Department on 020 7631 4141.
+If you have a letting agent or managing agent looking after your rental property / residential lettings, then you should ensure that they are fully up to speed with the new rules and regulations and that they will undertake these installations and testing on your behalf.